18 Amazing Trader Joe's Shopping Tips to Know

 Walking into Trader Joe's for the first time can be a little bit like diving into the deep end of a swimming pool.
 Before you know it, you're in over your head and totally submerged in two-buck Chuck.
-Instead of swimming to the sidelines or bothering an over-eager shopper and asking for help, we're here to give you all the information you need to make the most of your next Trader Joe's visit.
+Instead of swimming to the sidelines or bothering an over-eager shopper and asking for help, we're here to give you all the Trader Joe's shopping tips you need to know and make the most of your next visit.

 Whether it's your first time shopping in the land of Hawaiian shirts or you're a TJ's veteran, we have rounded up the essential Trader Joe's shopping tips you need to know about this chain.
 Get ready to maximize your savings, pick out the most nutritionally-beneficial products, and walk out feeling like you own the place.

-If you're looking to deepen your knowledge of the popular grocery store, be sure to check out 15 Things You Didn't Know About Trader Joe's for more facts.
+If you're looking to deepen your knowledge of the popular grocery store, be sure to check out these facts about Trader Joe's you probably didn't know.

 Bringing your own bag at Trader Joe's can pay off big time.
 Shoppers who use their own bag and spend at least $25 are entered into a weekly raffle where winners receive a variety of rewards, including $25 gift cards to the store.
 Since many of Trader Joe's products are budget-friendly to begin with, $25 off may put a sizeable dent in your grocery bill.